 That means that any dish with bread or pasta (and for some, even rice and legumes) is banned, making dining out a decidedly tough affair.

 Fortunately, once Passover rolls along, restaurants around Philadelphia supplement their regular offerings with menus specially designed for those observing the holiday.

 It’s the perfect opportunity to enjoy all of the city’s diverse culinary talent, with menus melding traditional Jewish food with flavors from Italy, Mexico and more.

-Check out our top picks for Passover dinner at Philadelphia restaurants, below:
+Check out our top casino spiele online picks for Passover dinner at Philadelphia restaurants, below:

-• Le Castagne: Jewish-Italian fusion is a term that’s seldom thrown around, but it’s exactly what’s on the menu here April 7-13 — mini matzoh ball soup, braised brisket with horseradish mashed potatoes and flourless chcolate and almond torte are all available.
+• Le Castagne: Jewish-Italian fusion is a term that’s seldom thrown around, but it’s online casino exactly what’s on the menu here April 7-13 — mini matzoh ball soup, braised brisket with horseradish mashed potatoes casino online and flourless chcolate and almond torte are all available.

-• Zahav: Recent James Beard Award winner Michael Solomonov is serving up a $45 passover feast April 6-13 at the modern-Israeli jewel in his crown, featuring hummus with braised beef cheeks and brisket with the traditional fruit-and-nut mixture charoset.
+• Zahav: Recent James Beard Award winner Michael Solomonov is serving up a casino online $45 passover online casino feast April 6-13 at the modern-Israeli jewel online casino Once you meet the requirements, you are eligible to register for a safe driving course. in his crown, featuring hummus with braised beef cheeks and brisket with the traditional fruit-and-nut mixture charoset.

-• London Grill: Fairmount’s staple watering hole has a $40-a-person Passover menu available April 6-13 with all the trimmings, including gelfite fish, matzoh ball soup and even a traditional seder plate.
+• London Grill: Fairmount’s staple watering nxscrapbook.com hole has a $40-a-person Passover menu available casinos April 6-13 with all the trimmings, including gelfite fish, matzoh ball soup and even a traditional seder plate.

 • Supper: Enjoy a farm-to-table seder feast on April 6 and 7 for $58 a person, featuring classic takes on Jewish-style brisket and chicken roasted with 40 cloves of garlic.